archerlepke/Kicad-Keyboard/README.md

-# Custom Mechanical Keyboard From Scratch
+# Custom 60% Keyboard From Scratch

 A custom mechanical keyboard designed from scratch in KiCad — schematic, PCB, and supporting files.